awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 aws ssm get-inventory --cli-input-json file://input.json
 ```

-The command returns information like the following:
+The command returns information like the following\.

 ```
 {